lmendiboure/5G-Course/SDN/ReadME.md

   - Check that they have been added to the switch rules,
   - With the commands provided, check that they work by trying to exchange between the different hosts.
 In the Ryu controller, what type of message can you observe when a packet is blocked?
   - Remove the rule corresponding to the prohibition of PING between h2 and h3, check that it is now possible for the two hosts to ping each other.

+-- This section as section section 3.2.3 will require that you do something more: you will have to changed the docker image used for --

 #### 3.3.3 QoS ####